Estonian cuisine: Cold table

 The Baltic herring räim was elected the national fish of Estonia in 2007.

 The first course in traditional Estonian cuisine is based on cold dishes — a selection of pickles, meats and sausages (vorst) served with potato salad (kartulisalat), cottage cheese (kodujuust), or rosolje, an Estonian signature dish almost identical to Swedish sillsallad, based on beetroot, potatoes and herring.
 Pirukad (small salty pastries filled with meat, fish, cabbage, carrots, cheese, or other fillings) are also popular, and are often served with puljong (bouillon broth).

 Herring is common among other fish as a part of the Estonian cold table.
 Smoked or marinated eel, as well as crayfish, are considered delicacies.
 One of Estonia's national dishes is the diminutive Baltic herring (räim), the national fish of the country, along with the sprat (kilu).
-Spiced salted sprats with a slice of boiled egg on an open sandwich (kiluvõileib) have been popularised as a distinctive Estonian appetiser.
+Spiced salted sprats with a slice of boiled egg on an open sandwich (kiluvõileib) have been popularised as a distinctivly Estonian appetiser that is a must have during the celebrations of Estonian Independence.

 Soups

 Soups traditionally formed a main meal option and nowadays are more often eaten as first course.
 Soups are typically made of meat or chicken stock mixed with a variety of vegetables, peas, eggs, pork or fish.
 Soups are also blended with sour cream, or milk.

 Lõhesupp, a creamy soup which seems to lean more towards local haute cuisine, is made with salmon, potatoes and cream.
-Hernesupp (pea soup) is also quite popular.
+Hernesupp (pea soup) is also widely eaten.
 Käkisupp is balls of fried pork with lard, mixed with barley flour, cooked into soup.

-Soups are still popular and are sold en masse in cans in grocery stores as quick everyday meals.
+Soups are still commonly served and are sold en masse in cans in grocery stores as quick everyday meals.